joakimsahlstrom/jles/README.md

 ## Features / usage
 ### Stores POJOs as events, given a small set of rules
+No-args constructor
+Getter/Setter
 ### Event indexing gives good overall performance
+Events are indexed by type by default
-### Event fields can be indexed individually to improve performance for time consuming queries
+### Event fields can be indexed individually for improved performance
+Can also be indexed in-memory
-### (Simple) Query language for event retrieval
+### Simple query language for event retrieval
+Iterator will have "next" items once written to the store
 ### Supports queries over many events to support complex aggregates
+Guarantees event order
 ### Guaranteeing data integrity by storing event definitions
-### Support event evolution be convention based serialization support
+### Support event class evolution by convention based serialization support
 ### Totally immutable data store reduces error rates
 ### Supports testing by providing an in-memory file repository
 ### Can be configured to run in single/multi-threaded environment

 ## Todo